hirosystems/stacks-blockchain-api/content/how-to-guides/how-to-query-stacks2.0-blockchain.md

 ### STX faucet

 The Stacks faucet rate limits depend on the type of request.
 For stacking requests, a limitation of **1 request per 2 days**.
-In case of regular Stacks faucet requests, the limits are set to **1 request per minute**.
+In case of regular Stacks faucet requests, the limits are set to **1 request per day**.

 ## Pagination